Nara National Museum in Nara Park

 My tips for local activities

-How about exploring the beautiful city Nara and its UNESCO World Heritage Sites with a local guide.
-Check out this page for more details.
+How about exploring the highlights and hidden gems of the fascinating city Nara with a local guide.
+Check out this page > for more details.

 Nara Park was founded in 1880 and is one of the oldest in Japan.
 The tamed sika deer of the park played an important role in the history of the area.
 According to a local tale, the sika deer from the Nara area became sacred animals due to a visit of one of the four gods of Kasuga Taisha Shrine with the name Takemikazuchi-no-mikoto.
 He suddenly appeared on Mt.
 Wakakusa (Mt.
 Mikasa) riding on the back of a white deer.
 From that moment on the deer received the sacred status by the Kofukuji and Kasuga Taisha Shrine.
 It was not allowed to kill a deer and until 1637 there was a death sentence for those who did.
 In 1957 sika deer were designated a national natural treasure.